cms-sw/cmssw/Configuration/Geometry/README.md

 * C17: HGCal (v16 version of HGCal geometry created with new longitudinal structure having 47 layers and new definition of partial wafers iusing the constants of the flat file) + Phase2 HCAL and EB (used in 2026D86, 2025D88)
 * C18: HGCal (v17 version of HGCal geometry created for a new flat file for silicon having 47 layers, ideas of cassettes, new orientation indices for full and partial wafers) + Phase2 HCAL and EB (used in 2026D92)
 * C19: HGCal (v17 version of HGCal geometry as in C18 but without internal cells in the Geant4 geometry definition) + Phase2 HCAL and EB (used in 2026D93)
+* C20: HGCal (v17 version of HGCal geometry as in C18) + HFNose with corrected wafer size + Phase2 HCAL and EB (used in 2026D93)

 Muon system:
 * M4: Phase2 muon system for TDR w/ GE2/1, ME0, RE3/1, RE4/1 (incl. granularity in ME0, staggered GE2/1), 96 iRPC strips, no overlaps, MB4Shields